Sheldon-Lloyd/Cyber.Beast/comic/makkusu/1/page-9-script.md

 Spike: what's going on here/ is there a problem

 ## Panel 2
-Akia: I was just telling Makkusu good luck.
+Akia: I was just telling Max good luck.

-She lets Makkusu go
+She lets Max go

 ## Panel 3
-Makkusu Face has a look of doubt but he enters the building regardless.
+Max Face has a look of doubt but he enters the building regardless.

-Makkusu: <maybe she's right. don't think like that she just wants me to doubt my self>
+Max: <maybe she's right. don't think like that she just wants me to doubt my self>